ProjectEvergreen/greenwood/www/pages/about/community.md

 - [**Rollup**](https://rollupjs.org/) - For helping push the bundler world forward towards (shipping) ESM
 - [**Snowpack**](https://www.snowpack.dev/) - Evangelizing and advocacy for ESM (particularly in development) has really helped push the industry forward in such a short amount of time
 - [**OpenWC**](https://open-wc.org/) - Taking web developers from zero to hero with Web Components.
+- [Web Components Community Group](https://github.com/w3c/webcomponents-cg) - This group is helping to bridge the gap for users of Web Components through its efforts to catalogue and promote developer needs like presenting at TPAC and promoting discussion around community protocols that could bring us "standards" around HMR, routing, and more!
 - [**Netlify**](https://www.netlify.com/) - One of the innovators in the Jamstack era!
 - [**Rome**](https://rome.tools/) - As about as non meta-framework as they come.
 No doubt the spirit of this project is contagious.
 - [**Parcel**](https://parceljs.org/) - HTML as the entry point.
 Huh, wish we had thought of that.